MathieuMQc/deckifier/readme.md

 - Battery status doesn't work on some devices
 - global FSR doesn't work (normal due to mesa/linux doesn't support that by default)
 - Most times switching to desktop might not be correct, cycle thru tty shells until display manager appears
+- in-Steam overlay might not work
 - Probably more which isn't documented here

 <div style="font-size: 12px;color: grey;">
 Global FSR Note:

-You can install SteamOS3 Mesa and linux-neptune, though, that is unsupported by this script.
+There is no known workaround for debian-based distributions
 </div>

 <!-- old readme bugs list -->
 <!-- currently i don't know how to enable battery status for laptops, global FSR doesn't work (intended behavior, since extra/mesa and core/linux kernel doesn't support that.
 You may install SteamOS3 mesa and linux-neptune later if you want to try it) -->

 ## Pre-requisites
-Before installing, make sure the `multilib` repository is enabled in /etc/pacman.conf and that you [have `yay` installed](https://github.com/Jguer/yay#installation).
+Before installing, make your system is up to date.

 **the installation will fail otherwise!**